Paul & Daisy Soros Fellowship for New Americans

-- To be eligible, your birth parents must have both been born outside of the US as non-US citizens, and both parents must not have been eligible for US citizenship at the time of their births.*
+- Both of your parents must have been born outside the US and must have not been eligible for US citizenship at the time of their respective births.

 - In addition, one of the following must be true of you as of the November 1 application deadline:

 - Born in the US: You are a US citizen by birth and both of your parents were born abroad as non-US citizens.

 - Born abroad:

 - Naturalized Citizen: You have been naturalized as a US citizen either on your own or as a minor child under the application of one of your parents.